 Interest rate risk exists principally with respect to our indebtedness that bears interest at floating rates.
-As of December 31, 2020, we had total indebtedness of Ps.87,478 million, of which 85.1% bore interest at fixed interest rates and 14.9% bore interest at variable interest rates.
-After giving effect to our swap contracts, as of December 31, 2020, 14.9% (or 7.4% calculated based on the weighted average life of our outstanding debt), was variable-rate.
-The interest rate on our variable rate debt denominated in Mexican pesos has historically been determined by reference to the TIIE; the interest rate on our variable rate debt denominated in Colombian pesos is generally determined by reference to the Banking Reference Index, or IBR for its initials in Spanish; the interest rate on our variable rate debt denominated in Argentine pesos is generally determined by reference to the Banking Reference to the Buenos Aires Deposits of Large Amounts Rate, or BADLAR; and the interest rate on our variable rate debt denominated in Brazilian reais is generally determined by reference to the Brazilian Interbank Deposit Rate (Certificado de Depósitos Interfinanceiros).
+As of December 31, 2022, we had total indebtedness of Ps.78,669 million, of which 94.1% bore interest at fixed interest rates and 5.9% bore interest at variable interest rates.
+After giving effect to our swap contracts, as of December 31, 2022, 25.9% (or 23.2% calculated based on the weighted average life of our outstanding debt), was variable-rate.
+The interest rate on our variable rate debt denominated in Mexican pesos has historically been determined by reference to the TIIE; the interest rate on our variable rate debt denominated in Colombian pesos is generally determined by reference to the Banking Reference Index, or IBR for its initials in Spanish; the interest rate on our variable rate debt denominated in Argentine pesos is generally determined by reference to the Banking Reference to the Buenos Aires Deposits of Large Amounts Rate, or BADLAR; and the interest rate on our variable rate debt denominated in Vertificado de Depósitos Interfinanceiros).
 If these reference rates increase, our interest payments would consequently increase.

 The table below provides information about our financial instruments that are sensitive to changes in interest rates, without giving effect to interest rate swaps.
 The table presents weighted average interest rates by expected contractual maturity dates.
-Weighted average variable rates are based on the reference rates on December 31, 2020, plus spreads, contracted by us.
+Weighted average variable rates are based on the reference rates on December 31, 2022, plus spreads, contracted by us.
 The instruments' actual payments are denominated in U.S. dollars, Mexican pesos, Brazilian reais, Colombian pesos, Argentine pesos and Uruguayan pesos.
-All of the payments in the table are presented in Mexican pesos, our reporting currency, converted at an exchange rate of Ps.19.95 Mexican pesos per U.S. dollar reported by Banco de México quoted to us by dealers for the settlement of obligations in foreign currencies on December 31, 2020.
+All of the payments in the table are presented in Mexican pesos, our reporting currency, converted at an exchange rate of Ps.19.3615 per U.S. dollar reported by Banco de México quoted to us by dealers for the settlement of obligations in foreign currencies on December 31, 2022.

 The table below also includes the fair value of total debt based on the discounted value of contractual cash flows.
 The discount rate is estimated using rates currently offered for debt with similar terms and remaining maturities.
-Furthermore, the fair value of notes payable is based on quoted market prices on December 31, 2020.
-As of December 31, 2020, the fair value represents a loss amount of Ps.8,585 million.
+Furthermore, the fair value of notes payable is based on quoted market prices on December 31, 2022.
+As of December 31, 2022, the fair value represents a gain amount of Ps.6,712 million.